panlm/partner-lab-taiwan/karan/karan_sa_setup.rst

 .. code-block:: bash

   vCPU       : 1x
   Cores      : 2x (2x cores/vCPU)
   Mem        : 2GB
   Storage    : 40GB (default-container)
   Network    : Primary
+  Image      : Windows Server 2012 QCOW
+  Image Type : Disk
+  Bus        : SCSI

 - Add the Karan VM to the domain, for this lab we will use ntnxlab.local
 - Enable PowerShell remote execution on the Karan Windows VM: